-Our findings reinforced the significance of businesses connected to their local networks in rural communities (Granovetter, 2005; Patel & Wolfe, 2023), and added the community layer to Wilson et al.’s (2022) proposed taxonomy.
-Understanding the importance of social and business ties between the entrepreneurs in the villages and the community management and between entrepreneurs and residents.
-Whether the initiative to establish the venture was the village administration’s or the entrepreneur's, it had to meet a business and a social need of the community.
-The economic crises required organizational and economic changes that translated primarily into privatizing what previously had been part of the collective (Goldsmith, 1985; Park & Kim, 2020).
-Thus, allowing and even encouraging entrepreneurs to market and supply services once supplied by the village ensured their continued existence and the continued quality of life of the residents (Swain & Garaski, 2007; Greenberg et al., 2018).
+Our findings reinforce the significance of businesses being connected to their local networks in rural communities (Granovetter, 2005; Patel and Wolfe, 2023), adding to the community layer of the taxonomy proposed by Wilson et al. (2022).
+Understanding the importance of social and business ties between entrepreneurs in villages and community management, as well as between entrepreneurs and residents.
+Regardless of whether the initiative to establish the venture came from the village administration or the entrepreneur, it had to meet both a business and a social need of the community.
+Economic crises required organizational and economic changes that translated primarily into privatizing what had previously been part of the collective (Goldsmith, 1985; Park and Kim, 2020).
+Thus, allowing and even encouraging entrepreneurs to market and supply services once supplied by the village ensured the continued existence of these services and the ongoing quality of life of residents (Greenberg et al., 2018; Swain and Garaski, 2007).

-The entrepreneur provides services and products to customers in and out of the village, benefitting from the local residents who constitute an economic base and offering him/her some business security.
-The village profits from the convenience of products and services provided locally and easily accessible to the rural population, as previous research shows (Li, 2019; Richter, 2019; Wilson et al., 2022).
-As for the village management, a novel finding emerged from our results that highlighted the mutual relations between the entrepreneur and the village management: the village management encourages the establishment of the business in the village, understanding that the enterprise's success in addressing the needs of the community residents raises the appeal and allure of that particular village.
-At the same time, these businesses help develop the region, adding employment opportunities and services, and making them more available for the local population.
-Our findings echo the research of Corcoran et al. (2010), who reported the significance of entrepreneurship and its impact on the development of social capital in the region.
+Entrepreneurs provide services and products to customers both internal and external to the village, benefitting from local residents who constitute an economic base and offer the entrepreneur some business security.
+The village profits from the convenience of products and services provided locally, and that are easily accessible to the rural population, as previous research has shown (Li, 2019; Richter, 2019; Wilson et al., 2022).
+A novel finding that emerged from our results pertains to the mutual relations between the entrepreneur and the village management: The village management encourages the establishment of the business in the village, understanding that the enterprise’s success in addressing the needs of the community raises the appeal and allure of that particular village.
+At the same time, these businesses help develop the region, adding employment opportunities and services that are readily available to the local population.
+Our findings echo those of Corcoran et al. (2010), who reported the significance of entrepreneurship and its impact on the development of social capital in the region.

-Similar to Wilson et al.’s (2022) findings that crises can potentially improve entrepreneurial innovation, we found that entrepreneurial business and social creativity had taken place in rural areas based on direct and immediate feedback from residents and village management.
-In addition, professionals continued operating in their chosen field while developing their professional and commercial status (Kimhi & Rapoport, 2004; Ben-Dror & Sofer, 2010).
+Similar to Wilson et al. (2022, who found that crises can potentially improve entrepreneurial innovation, we found that entrepreneurial business and social creativity had taken place in rural areas based on direct and immediate feedback from residents and village management.
+In addition, professionals continued to operate in their chosen fields while developing their professional and commercial status (Ben-Dror and Sofer, 2010; Kimhi and Rapoport, 2004).
 As we showed, some entrepreneurs developed the business they initially received from the village into an even more empowered product or service.
-We found a cultural change in the contract between the entrepreneurs and the village.
-Formal contracts between enterprises and villages exist, but sometimes informal agreements are made based on historical relationships and familiarity with village cultural norms, and on trusting relationships (Shamai et al., 2015).
-Our findings revealed that this had changed, and informal agreements sometimes led to conflicts between the developer and the management of the settlement.
-Therefore, it can be said that the village often benefits from its association with a business more than does the entrepreneur.
+We also found a cultural change in the contract between the entrepreneurs and the village.
+Extant research has shown that formal contracts between enterprises and villages exist, but sometimes informal agreements are made based on historical relationships and familiarity with village cultural norms and on trusting relationships (Shamai et al., 2015).
+Our findings revealed that this phenomenon has changed, and informal agreements sometimes lead to conflicts between the developer and the village management.
+Therefore, the village often benefits from its association with a business more than the entrepreneur does.